Jaspar Foundation endeavours to support local causes and community initiatives and we offer grants to UK based registered charities and organisations.

 We are unable to accept applications from organisations who are less than 12 months old.

 Applications are limited to one application in

 Applications for this year are open from

 16 January – 31 March 2023.

 Completing The Application

-Applications should ensure that there is a specific request for funding, clearly providing an evidence-based proposal for the grant required.
-It must show the effectiveness of the cause and the impact the proposal/initiative will have.
+Applications should ensure that there is a specific request for funding, clearly providing an evidence-based proposal/project for the grant required.
+It must show the effectiveness of the cause and the impact the project/initiative will have.

 The application should clearly state the forecasted data on the number of lives impacted.
 Following the success of the Grant Funding Application, the Foundation requires an updated evidence-based total on the lives impacted by the grantee and also full information on how the funds were utilised.
 This data is very important to help us complete impact evaluation reports on the grants made.

 The Foundation sends out 3, 6 and 12 month monitoring forms to all charities/organisations who have received grant funding.
 This must be completed and returned to us, to ensure that funds are being utilised for the purpose agreed, targets are met and if any changes to the project/proposal were made together with timescales.
 We monitor the estimate of the lives impacted versus the actual number of lives impacted for any grant awarded.
 Please note that this data needs to be accurate and realistic.

 All enquiries and applications are reviewed by the Foundation’s Trustees.
 Information on the Trustees can be found on our Team & Trustees page.